connected-little-boxes/HullOS-Z/docs/pythonishref.md

 ```
 The above command would run the HullOS "iv" command which displays the version of HullOS.
 ## Entering Console commands
-You can enter Console commands (but not embed them in programs) by preceding a command with the ! character:
+You can enter Console commands by preceding a command with the ! character:
 ```
 !help
 ```
 This would output the console help description at the console.
+You can embed console commands in programs too.
 ## Entering JSON commands
 You can enter JSON commands directly.
 PythonIsh will detect the opening { character and decode the string as a HullOS command.
 ```